In Foreign Trade Policy 2015-20, Government has introduced majorly two Schemes for exports of merchandise and services viz.:

 - The application for the export of products will be recorded with the concerned Regional Authority of DGFT on DGFT Website.

 - A separate application will be petitioned for each port of export.

 - An application can be recorded with up to a limit of 50 shipping bills

 - If there should be an occurrence of exports through the EDI Port.
 Only the verification of landing is required to be submitted.

 - EDI shipping bill and e-BRC to be connected with the online application.

-- In the event of exports through non EDI-port, the printed version of the fare advancement duplicate of non-EDI shipping bills and evidence of arriving in the endorsed way is required to be submitted.
-Be that as it may, the hard duplicates of uses to DGFT, electronic bank acknowledgment endorsement (e-BRC) and RCMC isn’t required to be submitted.
+- In the event of exports through non-EDI-port, the printed version of the fare advancement duplicate of non-EDI shipping bills and evidence of arriving in an endorsed way is required to be submitted.
+Be that as it may, the hard duplicates of uses to DGFT, electronic bank acknowledgement endorsement (e-BRC) and RCMC isn’t required to be submitted.
 Filtered duplicates of some other recommended records for guaranteeing scrip are required to be submitted.

 - The archives which are not required to be submitted (in unique), are required to be held by the candidate for a time of 3 years from the date of issuance of crip.
 The permitting specialist may call for such records in unique whenever inside 3 years.

 - If there should be an occurrence of inability to present the first reports when requested by the authorizing personnel, the rewards allowed are required to be discounted alongside intrigue.

 - No manual entries are permitted into account EDI Shipments to the candidates in the online framework.